 The campus includes a large conference room, four computer labs, electrical labs, medical and nursing labs, surgical technician lab, veterinary assisting labs, and a Learning Resource Center.
 The average student to faculty ratio for didactic courses is 24:1.
-The average student to faculty ratio for lab courses is 18:1.
 The average student to faculty ratio for clinical courses is 12:1.
 The maximum student to faculty ratio for lab classes is 10:1 for the Surgical Technician degree program.
 Public transportation is readily available.
 STC Ft.
 Myers is located at 1685 Medical Lane, Ft.
 Myers, Florida, 33907.
 The telephone number for the campus is (239) 939-4766.